mopidy/mopidy/docs/ext/web.rst

 https://github.com/dirkgroenen/mopidy-mopify

-A web client that uses so called services to create more features and to provide a 'complete' music experience.
-At the moment it targets on people using Spotify through Mopidy.
+A web client that uses external services to provide additional features and a more 'complete' Spotify music experience.
+It's currently targeted at people using Spotify through Mopidy.
 Made by Dirk Groenen.

 .. image:: /ext/mopify.png
     :width: 720